-The Society organizes several intra as well as inter-college debates.
+The Society organizes several intra-as well as inter-college debates.
 Debsoc initiated the concept of the Seminar-Debate that was launched with Revolution-2002, an inter-university debate that drew participants from several cities in India.
 In 2004, it carried the proud tradition forward by organizing Manzar, another seminar-debate, this time with participants from Pakistan and from India.
 Continuing the series, in 2005, it spearheaded the process of selecting a Delhi University team to participate in the Second Indo-Pak Student Seminar-Debate at Lahore.
 Miranda House was invited by the Pakistan Debating Society to Lahore again in 2006.
-In 2007, Manzar was expanded to include not just Pakistan, but also Sri Lanka and Bangladesh, and to draw Indian participate in several Model UN events as well as most national level debating competitions.
-Our students have also participated in the international debates at London
+In 2007, Manzar was expanded to include not just Pakistan, but also Sri Lanka and Bangladesh, and to draw Indian participation from leading institutions across the country.
+Members of the Debating Society routinely participate in several Model UN events as well as most national level debating competitions.
+Our students have also participated in the international debates at London School of Economics and University College, London.